erlerobot/erle_gitbook_rover/README.md

 ![license](erleimg/88x31.png)

-All derivative works are to be attributed to of **Erle Robotics S.L.**.
+All derivative works are to be attributed to of **Erle Robotics S.L.**

 For any questions, concerns, or issues submit them to support [at] erlerobot.com.